Abdirashid-Yusuf/Lumi-monitor/README.md

 # Lumi-monitor

-the goal is to create a system that mointors the baby while it is sleeping and also senses the condition of the room.
+the goal is to create a system that mointors the baby while it is sleeping and also record the conditions of the room to ensure the baby gets comfortable sleep.

 ### Build instruction for Lumi Monitor